 It is entirely possible that some of our vendors, suppliers, and partners are more advanced than we are when it comes to anti-racism practices, as well as their diversity & inclusion policies.
 If so, perhaps we can learn from them, or adopt some of their best-practices ourselves.

 It is also possible that some of our suppliers and vendors are further behind than they should be.
 This may present us with opportunities to engage with their management teams, and encourage them to evolve.

 The final and most important stage of our three-part plan is Action.
 This is when we will publish tangible targets concerning our workforce composition.
 It will also be when we publish our first-ever Diversity & Inclusion Policy.
 We will invite you to hold us accountable to the targets we set, and changes that we commit to making.

-We look forward to collaborating with fellow allies, BLM protestors, and the voices of change to ensure that we not only bequeath to future generations a happy and healthy planet with a food system capable of sustainably nourishing and feeding us, but also a world free from racism, police brutality, and oppression based purely upon the color of one’s skin.
+We look forward to collaborating with fellow allies and those who are knowledgable about small business racial inclusion policies to ensure that we not only bequeath to future generations a happy and healthy planet with a food system capable of sustainably nourishing and feeding us, but also a world free from racism, police brutality, and oppression.

 We ask you to join our movement to Understand, Evaluate, and Act and welcome your feedback in the comments below as we together take this first step.
 Urban Leaf is committed to change, and firmly believe that we can all be a part of it.